 Featuring music and musical styles from six continents and 89 different countries and regions, recorded between 1907-1967.

-100 digital audio files (your choice of MP3, FLAC, or WAV) + a 186-page PDF with essays and annotations by Jonathan Ward.
+100 audio recordings + a 186-page book with essays and annotations by Jonathan Ward.
 This box set was nominated for the Best Historical Album GRAMMY AWARD.

-Jonathan Ward who also produced Opika Pende: Africa at 78 RPM, Excavated Shellac: Reeds, and Excavated Shellac: Strings is not only at the top of his game but with the work contained in the Excavated Shellac box set he is setting a new bar for listening, enjoying, and understanding vintage recordings made around the world.
+Jonathan Ward who also produced Opika Pende: Africa at 78 RPM, Excavated Shellac: Reeds, and Excavated Shellac: Strings is setting a new bar for listening, enjoying, and understanding vintage recordings made around the world.